A Practical Framework of Key Performance Indicators for Multi-Robot Lunar and Planetary Field Tests: ACKNOWLEDGMENT

 In \textit{S3 (Water ice)}, the potential for fragile communication inside \acp{PSR} necessitates high autonomy.
 We quantify this with the \textit{Autonomy Ratio}—defined as the inverse of Robot Attention Demand (RAD) \cite{arm2023comparison}—and with \textit{Time in Unscheduled Manual Operations}.
 The RAD is defined as

 where $t_{IE}$ is the interaction effort, i.e., the time spent per operator interaction, and $t_{NT}$ is the neglect tolerance, i.e., the time the robot remains productive without operator input.
-The \textit{Time in Unscheduled Manual Operations} is defined as the percentage of mission time during which robots require unexpected teleoperation or manual override, measured as $t_{\text{unscheduled-manual}}/t_{\text{mission}}$.
+The \textit{Time in Unscheduled Manual Operations} is defined as the percentage of mission time during which robots require unexpected manual override, measured as $t_{\text{unscheduled-manual}}/t_{\text{mission}}$.
 For evaluation of both metrics, explicit state logging—as introduced above—allows extraction of manual commands issued to the robots (e.g., teleoperation inputs) and the corresponding autonomous activities such as planning and execution.
 Given the strict mission time budgets and the elevated risk of certain tasks, such as crater descents, robustness is further captured by the \textit{Retry Ratio}, which quantifies the fraction of task attempts that were retries.
-This metric can be extracted directly from the same task logging mechanism.

 \textbf{Precision} describes the scientific value of a mission by measuring the accuracy of locating, identifying, and quantifying resources.
 For \textit{S1 (Ilmenite)} and \textit{S2 (KREEP)}, which aim to map horizontal distributions, we emphasize taking ``enough" and ``well‑spread" samples: \textit{Science Acquisition Density} (samples per area) and \textit{Science Acquisition Distribution}.
-For the latter, we propose using the Clark–Evans nearest‑neighbor ratio $R$ \cite{clark1954distance}, which compares the observed mean nearest‑neighbor distance to the value expected under a Poisson distribution representing complete spatial randomness.
-An $R{=}1$ indicates a random pattern, and $R{<}1$ clustering.
-We target $R{>}1$, corresponding to over‑dispersion (i.e., a more uniform spacing than random).
-Both metrics can be computed directly from the logged measurement locations, requiring only the sample coordinates collected during the mission.
+For the latter, we propose using the Clark–Evans nearest‑neighbor ratio $R$ \cite{clark1954distance}, which compares the observed mean nearest‑neighbor distance to the value expected under a Poisson distribution representing complete spatial randomness, targeting $R{>}1$ (over-dispersion, i.e., a more uniform spacing than random).
+Both metrics can be computed directly from logged sample coordinates.

 Accuracy in where and what we measure is equally critical.
 We therefore include \textit{Localization Error} (robot pose), \textit{Instrument Placement Error} (where the tool touches down), and \textit{Remote Sensing Error} (locating scientific targets by non-contact sensors, e.g., spectral cameras).
 Finally, accurate 3D terrain reconstructions from the scouting in \textit{Phase 1} are essential for the science in \textit{Phase 2}.
 Since path planning and coordination rely on map fidelity, we additionally include \textit{Map Error}.